 Where to Start

 The first step in becoming a resource parent in Maryland is to reach out to the local county office.
-Because Maryland is so family to family focused, each local Department of Social Services is responsible for engaging, training, licensing, and retaining resource parents and homes.
-Prospective resource parents will call, express their interest, and then be invited to a two-hour informational meeting.
+Because Maryland is so family-to-family focused, each local Department of Social Services is responsible for engaging, training, licensing, and retaining resource parents and homes.
+Prospective resource parents will-call, express their interest and then be invited to a two-hour informational meeting.
 The purpose of the informational meeting is to learn the type of children currently available and local and state policies with regards to these children.
-Interested resource parents will learn the process to become a resource parent and the type of agency support available throughout placement.
+Interested resource parents will learn the process to become resource parents and the type of agency support available throughout placement.

 Following the information session, prospective resource parents will complete 27 hours of pre-service training.
 The training is broken into nine 3-hour sessions and is designed to teach resource parents about the special needs of children in the foster care system.
 Issues of attachment, experiences of grief and loss, responses to abuse and neglect, and behavior intervention are typically covered in the training.
 Between training, prospective resource families will be expected to complete homework assignments to show they have retained the information.
 For families who remain resource parents, 10 hours of in-service continuing education must be completed each year.
 Caseworkers may recommend additional training in medical and/or mental health depending on the type of child the resource parents are open to fostering.